TNA Bound for Glory: Production

 The fifth installment of the Bound for Glory chronology was first announced in late 2008, when TNA released their PPV event schedule for February through October 2009.
 On the list, Bound for Glory was scheduled to take place on October 18, 2009.
 The location for Bound for Glory was first announced during a promotional video package which aired during TNA's Slammiversary PPV event on June 21, 2009, stating that it would be held in Los Angeles.
-Later that evening, TNA issued their first public written statement regarding the event via a press release announcing that Bound for Glory would be held at the Bren Events Center located on the University of California at Irvine campus in Irvine, California, contradicting their earlier promotional video package proclaiming it would be held in Los Angeles.
+Later that evening, TNA issued their first public written statement regarding the event via a press release announcing that Bound for Glory would be held at the Bren Events Center located on the University of California, Irvine campus contradicting their earlier promotional video package proclaiming it would be held in Los Angeles.
 Tickets for the event went on sale August 1, 2009.
 On August 23, 2009, TNA published an article on their official site giving a first look at the Bound for Glory 2009 poster, which featured Sting, an updated Bound for Glory logo, advertising for the event, and the tagline "The Final Curtain?".
 In August 2009, the official site for the fifth incarnation was opened at BoundforGlory5.com; "Crawl Back In", a single by the rock band Dead by Sunrise to be featured on their debut album Out of Ashes, was announced as the official theme song of the event on the site.